Paris Terror Attack: 'Teacher' Decapitated Over Mohammed Cartoons

 Shortly afterwards, the decapitated body was discovered by officers, the paper reported.
 Because the suspect was wearing an explosive vest the officers could not approach the body immediately and bomb disposal officers were called onto the scene.

 Various reports in French media claim the suspect was carrying, in addition to the explosive belt, a knife, gun, or both.
+It is not clear at what time the original killing took place, but it appears — according to reports — that enough time elapsed for the killer to upload an image of the killing to his Twitter account.
+While the account was immediately deleted by Twitter, screenshots of the original post have been posted elsewhere and have been reported on by French media.

+One quoted the alleged killer’s Twitter comments as: “o Macron, the leader of the infidels, I executed one of your hellhounds who dared to belittle Muhammad.”

 The investigation of the attack has been taken on by France’s national counter-terrorism police, who are considering a case of “assassination in connection with a terrorist enterprise”.